takielias/codeigniter4-websocket/README.md

     public function _event($datas = null)
     {
-        // Here you can do everyting you want, each time message is received echo 'Hey !
+        // Here you can do everything you want, each time message is received echo 'Hey !
 I\'m an EVENT callback' .
 PHP_EOL;
     }